ahaywood/Web-Interactivity-and-Engagement/chapter-4/index.md

 ?>
 ```

-This is creating a custom PHP function named blank_widgets_init().
+This is creating a custom PHP function named `blank_widgets_init()`.
 You could name this whatever you want, but having an intelligible naming scheme will help you going forward.

-Then we are using the WordPress function 'register_sidebar()' that tells WordPress to add a custom widget area that takes into account the options that you define inside the function.
+Then we are using the WordPress function `register_sidebar()` that tells WordPress to add a custom widget area that takes into account the options that you define inside the function.
 The options are pretty self explanatory:

-* 'name' is the name of the widget,
+* `name` is the name of the widget,
-* 'id' is the id of the widget that we are going to use later for identifying this specific widget area,
+* `id` is the id of the widget that we are going to use later for identifying this specific widget area,
-* 'description' is the description of the widget,
+* `description` is the description of the widget,
-* 'before_widget' is the code that comes before the widget is included,
+* `before_widget` is the code that comes before the widget is included,
-* 'after_widget' is the code that comes after the widget is included,
+* `after_widget` is the code that comes after the widget is included,
-* 'before_title' is the code that comes before the widget is included,
+* `before_title` is the code that comes before the widget is included,
-* 'after_title' is the code that comes after the widget is included.
+* `after_title` is the code that comes after the widget is included.

-The final part 'add_action('widgets_init', 'blank_widgets_init');' tells WordPress to include the custom PHP function we made that defines our widget functionality.
+The final part `add_action('widgets_init', 'blank_widgets_init');` tells WordPress to include the custom PHP function we made that defines our widget functionality.

-##### Step 3: Save and Upload your Functions.php File
+##### Step 3: Save and Upload your functions.php File

 If you upload the file now, you can go to Appearance -> Widgets and see the widget area ready for you to modify.
 Drag one of the default widgets to the new widget, modify it appropriately, and then hit save.